-\begin{proof} Cycles of length at most~$5$ cover at most~$5cn^{1/4}<\alpha n/2$ vertices of~$H$, so we may embed all such cycles greedily, whereupon the subdigraph~$G'$ induced by the $n'$ uncovered vertices satisfies $\delta^0(G)\ge (1/2 + \alpha/2)n'$.
+\begin{proof} Cycles of length at most~$5$ cover at most~$\frac{5}{4}n^{0.99}<\alpha n/2$ vertices of~$H$, so we may embed all such cycles greedily, whereupon the subdigraph~$G'$ induced by the $n'$ uncovered vertices satisfies $\delta^0(G)\ge (1/2 + \alpha/2)n'$.
 The remaining cycles each have length at least~$6$ and so are subdivisions of triangles where each edge is subdivided at least once.
-We may therefore apply Theorem~\ref{t:tree-like}\,\ref{i:tree-like-spanning} with~$\alpha/2$ and~$n'$ in place of~$\alpha$ and~$n$ to embed these cycles in~$G'$, completing the embedding of~$H$ in~$G$. \end{proof}
+We may therefore apply Theorem~\ref{t:treelike}\,\ref{i:treelike-spanning} with~$\alpha/2$ and~$n'$ in place of~$\alpha$ and~$n$ respectively to embed these cycles in~$G'$, completing the embedding of~$H$ in~$G$. \end{proof}

 We also consider embeddings of random trees.
-Moon~\cite{moon70:trees} showed that a uniformly-random labelled $n$-vertex tree~$T$ has polylogarithmic maximum degree asymptotically almost surely (a.a.s).
-It is not difficult to check that a.a.s.~$T$ also satisfies the condition~\ref{t:many-paths-or-leaves}~\ref{i:mpl/leaves} (see, e.g.,~\cite{MyNa18}).
+Moon~\cite{moon70:trees} showed that a uniformly-random labelled $n$-vertex tree~$T$ has sub-polylogarithmic maximum degree with high probability.
+It is not difficult to check that with high probability~$T$ also satisfies condition~\ref{i:mpl/leaves} of Theorem~\ref{t:many-paths-or-leaves} (see, e.g.,~\cite{MyNa18}).
 Together these observations imply the following corollary, for which we denote by $\calt_n$ the set of oriented trees with vertex set~$[n]$.